 - Which fee model is right for you?

 We do not have a Series 7 license and cannot be compensated through investment commissions or transaction, only through our advice.

-We do maintain an insurance license through U.S. Insurance Brokers and can be compensated through certain insurance solutions recommended within your financial plan, should you ask us to provide this service.
+We do maintain an insurance license through Haas Financial Group Insurance Services and can be compensated through certain insurance solutions recommended within your financial plan, should you ask us to provide this service.

 Our asset management fees are tied to our client's account value.
 Hence, we are incentivized to help the account grow, and work to stabilize account values through difficult markets.

 + How do I know I'd be a good fit?